vmware-archive/liota/README.md

   $ sudo pip install liota
 ```

-Post liota-installation either you can manually copy the config files from "/usr/lib/liota/config/" to "/etc/liota".
+Post liota-installation either you can manually copy the config files from "/usr/lib/liota/config/" to "/etc/liota" and create "/var/log/liota" directory.
 Or you can use the helper script "post-install-setup.sh" to copy the config files which exist at the path "/usr/lib/liota".
 The script on execution by default checks if the "liota" non-root user exist if it doesn't then non-root "liota" user is required to be created manually.
-If you require Liota to be installed with other non-root user which pre-exists in the system then the script will be required to be executed in the following way:
+If you require Liota to be installed as the different non-root user which pre-exists on the system then the script will be required to be executed in the following way:

 ```bash
   $ cd /usr/lib/liota